Home › Blog › Tools › CRM for Outlook: 8 Best Software to Boost Productivity

 The evaluation of products or tools chosen for this article follows an unbiased, systematic approach that ensures a fair, insightful, and well-rounded review.
 This method employs six key factors:

-Essential Features & Functionality: The value of a product is ascertained by its core features and overall functionality.
+2. Essential Features & Functionality: The value of a product is ascertained by its core features and overall functionality.
 Through an in-depth exploration of these aspects, the practical usefulness and effectiveness of the tools are carefully evaluated.

-Ease of Use: The user-friendliness of a product or service is assessed, focusing on the design, interface, and navigation.
+3. Ease of Use: The user-friendliness of a product or service is assessed, focusing on the design, interface, and navigation.
 This ensures a positive experience for users of all levels of expertise.

-Customer Support: The quality of customer support is examined, taking into account its efficiency and how well it supports users in different phases – setting up, addressing concerns, and resolving operational issues.
+4. Customer Support: The quality of customer support is examined, taking into account its efficiency and how well it supports users in different phases – setting up, addressing concerns, and resolving operational issues.

-Value for Money: Value for money is evaluated by comparing the quality, performance, and features.
+5. Value for Money: Value for money is evaluated by comparing the quality, performance, and features.
 The goal is to help the reader understand whether they would be getting their money’s worth.

-Personal Experience / Expert’s Opinion: This part of the evaluation criteria draws insightful observations from the personal experience of the writer and the opinions of industry experts.
+6. Personal Experience / Expert’s Opinion: This part of the evaluation criteria draws insightful observations from the personal experience of the writer and the opinions of industry experts.

-Which is the Best CRM for Outlook?
+Which Is the Best CRM for Outlook?

 Choosing the best CRM software that integrates with Outlook is essential for streamlining your sales process and enhancing your team’s productivity.
 To help you make the right decision, I’ve narrowed the list down to my three top picks:

-Option A: BIGContacts
+Option 1: BIGContacts

-Option B: Salesflare
+Option 2: Salesflare

 Salesflare is perfect for teams looking to maximize their sales potential within the Outlook environment.
 It offers automated contact and company information syncing, keeping your data accurate.
 Opt for Salesflare to bring the power of automation to your sales process.

-Option C: eWay-CRM
+Option 3: eWay-CRM

 eWay-CRM transforms Outlook into a comprehensive CRM system, going beyond contact management to support sales tracking and email marketing.
 This fully-fledged CRM offers customizable fields, synchronized contacts, and automated workflows.